-- 3.9.4 There is a net contribution to earmarked reserves within the 2017/18 revenue budget of £0.6m. - 3.9.5 In September 2016 Cabinet approved a fundamental review of earmarked reserves.
+- 3.9.5 There is a net contribution from earmarked reserves within the 2018/19 revenue budget of £0.6m. - 3.9.6 In September 2016 Cabinet approved a fundamental review of earmarked reserves.
 The review realigned reserves to ensure they balanced managing the risks facing the Council and provided sufficient investment to support delivering the Efficiency Plan.
 To deliver the Efficiency Plan an investment fund was established to provide projects with sufficient funding to realise their planned benefits, the use of these reserves is aligned to the production of a business case which is reviewed in accordance with the Council's new governance processes.
-In addition a cash flow reserve was established to finance any shortfalls in funding whilst the projects and their benefits are being implemented.
+In addition a cash flow reserve was established to finance any shortfalls in funding whilst the projects and their benefits are being implemented. - 3.9.7 A further review of reserves has been undertaken during the budget planning process for 2018/19.
+One of the considerations as part of the budget planning has been whether or not to utilise up to £10m of reserves to finance Environmental Services assets.
+It is advised this is only prudent to do so if the